Willamette Sponsored Programs Study Abroad Application

 Statement question: Why do I want to study abroad?

 About 500 words.
-We don't count words but your answer should be within a few sentences of that limit.
+We don't count words but your should be within a few sentences of that limit.
 Overly long Statements reflect negatively on your application.

 500 words is a challenge because the question is wide open!
 Your first draft will likely be longer than the limit.
 Keep working to make it more concise so it meets the length parameter.
 Don't wait until the day before the deadline to start your Statement.